Representing the Rights of Motorcycle Owners and Lessees Throughout California

 If you have a valid claim, you may get a new bike or a refund.
 To schedule a free consultation with an experienced California motorcycle lemon law attorney, call California Lemon Law Attorney – the Law Offices of Sotera L. Anderson today at 1-855-96-LEMON.
 If you prefer to contact her online, please fill out and submit her online contact form.

 California Lemon Law for Motorcycles

 What is the lemon law?
 In California, the lemon law applies not only to motor vehicles, but also to motorcycles (which the law refers to as “consumer goods”), though there are a few differences.
 Under the law that applies to motorcycles, manufacturers are allowed a reasonable number of attempts to repair a defect.
 If they are not able to repair it in a reasonable number of attempts, the consumer who purchased or leased the motorcycle may be entitled to relief, which may include a refund or replacement bike.

 Signs That Your Motorcycle May Be a Lemon

 Numerous defects could indicate your bike is a lemon.
 Of course, whether you are entitled to relief under the lemon law depends on whether the bike is under warranty, whether the manufacturer has attempted to fix the issue or issues, and whether those attempts succeeded.
 Defects that may indicate that your motorcycle is a lemon include:

 - Lack of power

 - Electrical system malfunctions

 Document these issues and make note of any repair attempts that occur.
 Keep receipts and any other documentation you receive from the dealer—and do not expect them to keep those records for you.
-Finally, do not hesitate to talk to a lawyer about your situation.
+Finally, do not hesitate to talk to a lemon law lawyer about your situation and make use of their legal services.
 California’s consumer-friendly laws make it possible to consult with and retain a lemon lawyer at no cost to you.

 Motorcycle Defects Can Be Serious